-Despite their high incomes, many players may have spent much of their money and some former players may lack available capital.
-Research suggests one in three will be divorced.
+Despite their high incomes, many players may have spent much of their money and lack available retained capital.
+Research suggests one in three will be divorced within 12 months of retirement.
 Physical and mental health problems are also common, with many players likening the loss of their career to a bereavement.
 FIFPro, the organisation supporting worldwide professional players, estimates that 35% of former players face problems with depression and anxiety.

 Many players don’t think about retirement until the day it happens and, while these issues will not be addressed by wealth planning alone, the peace of mind of having financial stability into retirement is likely to alleviate other concerns.

 Case study in numbers: a retiring player, aged 34, with a young family and £400k-a-year lifestyle.
 How will he fare?

 Let's take a player in the following financial circumstances.
 He has met the conditions required for a one-year extension to his contract, earning almost £3 million, and this is likely to be his last.
 At 34, he is married with a young family who have become accustomed to a luxurious lifestyle costing £400,000 per year.
 They have a sizable family home with no mortgage and £5,000,000 accumulated in cash.
 They also have a share in a bar amongst a number of other esoteric investments which do not deliver a reliable income.